-Smith-Magenis syndrome (SMS) is caused by a variation or deletion to the retinoic acid induced 1 (RAII) gene on chromosome 17p11.2. and is associated with mild to moderate intellectual disability (ID) and a well-defined behavioural phenotype of sociability, impulsivity and elevated rates of self-injury and aggression [1-3].
-Sleep disturbance is widely reported in SMS and has been delineated objectively as extended wake after sleep onset (WASO), reduced total sleep time (TST) and sleep onset latency, and earlier morning waking than age-matched typically developing (TD) peers, [].
-This sleep disturbance has a demonstrable and significant impact on individuals and their caregivers [].
-Although SMS is rare, occurring in 1 in 25,000 live births [], the population affords a window into the genetics of sleep disturbance because RAII is proposed to regulate the circadian locomotor output cycles kaput ('CLOCK') gene, which in turn regulates the central circadian rhythm and several other circadian genes [].
+Smith-Magenis syndrome (SMS) is caused by a variation or deletion to the retinoic acid induced 1 (RAI1) gene on chromosome 17p11.2. and is associated with mild to moderate intellectual disability (ID) and a well-defined behavioral phenotype of sociability, impulsivity, and elevated rates of self-injury and aggression [1-3].
+Sleep disturbance is widely reported in SMS and has been delineated objectively as extended wake after sleep onset (WASO),

+Submitted for publication: August 11, 2023; Revised: August 15, 2023 reduced total sleep time (TST) and sleep onset latency, and earlier morning waking than age-matched typically developing (TD) peers [4].
+This sleep disturbance has a demonstrable and significant impact on individuals and their caregivers [5].
+Although SMS is rare, occurring in 1 in 25 000 live births [6], the population affords a window into the genetics of sleep disturbance because RAI1 is proposed to regulate the circadian locomotor output cycles kaput ("CLOCK") gene, which in turn regulates the central circadian rhythm and several other circadian genes [7].
 Therefore, understanding the profile of sleep in this syndrome has the potential to enhance understanding of sleep more broadly and inform bespoke support for people with SMS and their families.